Sponsored Links

 Models & Timing

-The Corvette Electric lineup is expected to include three models.
+The Corvette Electric lineup is expected to include three models – a four-door sedan, a four-door SUV, as well as a two-door coupe and convertible.

-The first will be a Corvette Electric Sedan that’s generally similar in scope to the Porsche Taycan and Tesla Model S. This vehicle will aim to deliver high levels of performance as well as space for four-passengers and their luggage.
+The Electric Corvette Sedan is expected to be generally similar in scope to the Porsche Taycan and Tesla Model S. This vehicle will aim to deliver high levels of performance as well as space for four-passengers and their luggage.
 This model is expected to launch during the 2026 calendar year.

-The second Corvette Electric Crossover (otherwise known as SUV) will essentially be a higher-riding, high-roofed version of the Sedan.
+The Electric Corvette SUV (technically a crossover) will essentially be a higher-riding, high-roofed version of the Sedan.
 Contrary to what the term “SUV” might convey, this will be a sporty offering that will aim to take on the likes of the Lamborghini Urus, Porsche Cayenne, and Ferrari Purosangue, albeit in EV form.
-This model is expected to launch a year after the Corvette Electric Sedan.
+This model is expected to launch roughly around the same time as the Corvette Electric Sedan.

-The third Corvette EV will be a two-door coupe and convertible, which will be the direct successor of the internal combustion powered Corvette.
+The third Corvette EV will be a two-door coupe and convertible, which will likely be the direct successor of the internal combustion powered Corvette.
 This one will be the last to launch, and timing is a bit murky.
-Our sources currently put it at launching during the 2027 – 2028 calendar years.
+Our sources currently put it at launching closer to 2030.

-Note that the exact names of these models can and likely will differ once the models come to market.
-However, we do know that they will all carry the Corvette brand.
+Note that the exact names of these models can and likely will change once the models come to market.
+However, we do know that they will all carry Corvette branding.

 Platform